 - Bicycle Rental Charge：1 person for 1 hour 700 yen、Half a day 1,500 yen

 3．Setouchi Shimanami Kaido (Hiroshima and Ehime)

 Often called the “cyclist holy place,” Setouchi Shimanami Kaido is the longest cycling road in Japan.
-Stretching from Imabari City in Ehime Prefecture to Onomichi City in Hiroshima Prefecture, the total length of this cycling road it 70 km.
+Stretching from Imabari City in Ehime Prefecture to Onomichi City in Hiroshima Prefecture, the total length of this cycling road is 70 km.
 This cycling road also passes through 6 islands.
 The islands floating in the blue Seto Inland Sea are irresistible!
 This is the only view on a bicycle path that can cross the strait in Japan.
-In the middle of the course, there are several spots where you can enjoy the scenery from up on high.
+In the middle of the course, there are several spots where you can enjoy the scenery from high altitudes.
 From places like the Kurushima Strait Bride and Seto Inland Park, you can see the islands of Setouchi.

 - Name：Setouchi Shimanami Kaido

 - Location：Ehime Prefecture～Hiroshima Prefecture Nishiseto Expressway

 - Name：Yoshikai Bicycle Rental Terminal (Michi-no-Eki “Yoshiumi Ikiikikan”)